Roof of Brewer restaurant collapses during fire

 BREWER, Maine — Crews from at least six different Fire Departments are responding to a large fire at the Whiskey River Smoke House restaurant in Brewer this evening.

-The roof collapsed Friday night at the restaurant building at 95 South Main Street had been under renovation for several months.
+The roof collapsed Friday night at the restaurant building located at 95 South Main Street which had been under renovation for several months.

 Police closed South Main Street as crews worked to put the fire out that was called into authorities around 4:30 p.m.